Beaver Lake, Arkansas, USA

 Beaver Lake has been known to have the following fish species:

 - Smallmouth Bass

-Beaver Lake AR Statistics & Helpful Links
+Beaver Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed

 Water Level Control: US Army Corps of Engineers